6 Fundamental Adult Learning Principles For Effective Employee Development

 Employee development is crucial to business success.
 Recognizing this, companies are now embracing adult learning principles to develop skilled and adaptable workforces.
 Mostly, these principles focus on self-directed learning, experience, and motivation.
 They allow adults to take charge of their learning journey.

 Also, several theorists like Knowles, Kolb, Jarvis, and Merriam have offered their adult learning principles to improve the production process of learning materials.
-However, challenges like balancing responsibilities and diverse learning styles persist.
+However, challenges like balancing responsibilities and diverse adult learning styles persist.
 Yet, several modern companies like Google, Amazon, and Walmart have started prioritizing adult learning to achieve organizational growth and employee satisfaction.
 So, have you decided on your LMS yet?

 Choose Calibr.AI and experience the difference!
 Start your free trial of Calibr LXP and train your workforce like never before.